abolla04/Module_15_Challenge/README.md

 ![RoboAdvisor_Slots](RoboAdvisor_Visuals/RoboAdvisor_Slots.png)

 To enhance the use of the robo advisor, sign into the Amazon Console.
 Create a new Lambda Function using Python 3.7 named "recommendPortfolio."
-Copy the lambda_function.py file from the Lambfa folder in the repository.
+Copy the lambda_function.py file from the Lambda folder in the repository.
 Next, create the following four tests using the code from the Test_Events folder in the repository (ageError, correctDialog, incorrectAmountError, negativeAgeError).

 The test events will confirm the following:
     * The customer is older than 0 and younger than 65